juanbkm/donor2019/content/overview/overview.md

 ---
-title: "Overview"
+title: "Building Strong Partnerships for Shared Progress"
 date: 2020-05-05T21:38:26+08:00
 weight:
 draft: false
 ---

-### Building Strong Partnerships for Shared Progress

 Strategy 2030 works to eradicate extreme poverty while expanding its vision of a prosperous, inclusive, resilient, and sustainable Asia and the Pacific.
 Financing partnerships are critical to delivering this vision.